Successful seed germination is one of the key factors in a great garden.

 The hardening off process is critical for successful transplanting, especially if you have an outside garden.
 Basically, you just expose the seedlings to outside temperatures and/or higher levels of sunlight for longer periods each day.
 (Keep a close eye on them, especially for dryness).

 Any breezes the seedlings encounter will strengthen the seedling stalks, and they also get the full spectrum of light from the sun, which will also make them stronger.

 Transplanting Your Seedlings

-Once the seedlings are hardened off, now they can planted into soil.
-Here’s a few tips to insure a successful transplant.
+Once the seedlings are hardened off, now they can be planted into soil.
+Here are a few tips to ensure a successful transplant.

 - Make sure the soil isn’t too warm for cool weather crops.
 If you plant peas in soil that is 70 degrees, they will immediately die.

 - Transplant on a cloudy day to minimize wilting from transpiration.

 - Really wet all of the soil in the container or area where you will transplant the seedling before you transplant it.